-- The staff member who discovers the alcohol/controlled substance will confiscate all alcohol/drugs and associated paraphernalia in plain sight.
-The student(s) involved will be referred to the Principal and/or other authorities for further investigation. - Consequences will consist of a one-day out-of-school suspension, a mandatory parent/guardian conference and a five-day in-school suspension.
+■ The staff member who discovers the alcohol/controlled substance will confiscate all alcohol/drugs and associated paraphernalia in plain sight.
+The student(s) involved will be referred to the Principal and/or other authorities for further investigation.

+- Consequences will consist of a one-day out-of-school suspension, a mandatory parent/guardian conference and a five-day in-school suspension.
 At the discretion of the Principal/designee, such students may be assigned to group counseling sessions in lieu of all or part of the in-school suspension.
-At the elementary school level, a referral to a District or community counseling program will be required in lieu of the in-school suspension.

-- Parents will be notified and completely informed of the circumstances. - A School Resource Officer will be notified and the student will be identified.
-Appropriate community agency personnel could also be notified. - Help will be provided through referral to the Student Services Assistance Team.
-Parent/Guardian involvement will be requested. - Appropriate staff members will be expected to monitor these cases on a regular and continual basis.
+At the elementary school level, a referral to a District or community counseling program will be required in lieu of the in-school suspension. - Parent/Guardian will be notified and completely informed of the circumstances. - A School Resource Officer will be notified and the student will be identified.
+Appropriate community agency personnel could also be notified. - Help will be provided through referral for the Student Assistance Program through the Advanced Tiers Team.
+Parent/ Guardian involvement will be requested. - Appropriate staff members will be expected to monitor these cases on a regular and continual basis.